FunkMonkey/brief/README.md

 **Brief community edition**

-Most current version is in "master", "development" and "2.0".
+Most current version is in branch "development". "master" should remain stable.

 "BRIEF_1_6_BRANCH" was taken over from CVS repo, but is not up to date.
 Development goes on in the "2.0" branch.